WorldObservationLog/AppleMusicDecrypt/README.md

 Apple Music decryption tool, based on [zhaarey/apple-music-alac-atmos-downloader](https://github.com/zhaarey/apple-music-alac-atmos-downloader)

+**Due to continued harassment, including but not limited to PM and emails, I have decided to pause the development of AppleMusicDecrypt from now on.**

 **WARNING: This project is currently in an extremely early stage, and there are still a large number of undiscovered bugs and unfinished features.
 USE IT WITH CAUTION.**